hectagon-finance/whiteboard/readme.md

 "go run main.go send "Hello" -k 8df4135ecefc9a4d054e2c596cd3f56432e683431b27216fea917b01c8ef1fee"
 ```

 \*Note: After -k is the user's private key.
 This private key and the public key in file public_key.txt need to be a key pair.
-You can change them based on the key pairs we prepared in the keypair file
+You can change them based on the key pairs we prepared in the keypair file.

 It's a bit difficult when you interact using the command line.
 You need to go to folder cmd/client/main.go, scroll down and you will see the code and some comments, Depending on the command you want to execute, you can uncomment and run "make client1" again.